 - Re Accountancy Firm (2018) – Joel advised a partner of a medium sized accountancy firm on entering into a new partnership agreement and whether doing so would breach restrictive covenants.

 A keen sportsman himself, Joel’s sports specialism cuts across all of his areas of his practice.
-He sits as an Adjudicator on the FA’s CFA Disciplinary Panel and is regularly instructed in both employment and commercial issues in the sector.
+Joel formerly sat as an Adjudicator on the FA’s CFA Disciplinary Panel and is instructed in both employment and commercial issues in the sector.
 Notably, Joel acted for a prominent academy footballer in that player’s efforts to leave their club, involving complex considerations concerning the interpretation of contracts and industry norms.
 He has also acted on various commercial claims for prominent football clubs, as well as novel disputes arising from the administration of a small-sided football league.

 Working with Joel

 For Joel, delivering an excellent client service is essential.
 He prides himself on his prompt turnaround of instructions and a responsive style that ensures professional clients in particular are up-to-date and aware of where he stands with their case.
 Joel’s ability to digest and analyse, often vast, briefs and case bundles means that he is always across his brief and primed to present the best possible case for his clients.
 A natural presenter, gifted advocate and robust cross-examiner, Joel brings a rounded skill set to the table.

 Ultimately, Joel also relies on hard work and significant investments of time and effort into each case.
 His outcome-focused mindset and approach means that he can navigate the issues quickly and liaise in a timely manner with his professional clients once papers arrive.
 Clients say that Joel’s self-deprecating and down-to-earth style makes collaborating on even the most challenging of cases easy and enjoyable.